qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 metadata for the current layer.
 Provided information are:

+* based on the provider of the layer: name, path;
+* the Coordinate Reference System: name, units, method, accuracy, reference (i.e. whether it's static or dynamic)
-* based on the provider of the layer (format of storage, path, data type, extent, width/height, compression, pixel size, statistics on bands, number of columns, rows and no-data values of the raster...);
+* read from layer properties: data type, extent, width/height, compression, pixel size, statistics on bands, number of columns, rows and no-data values of the raster...
-* picked from the :ref:`provided metadata <raster_metadata>`: access,
+* picked from the :ref:`filled metadata <raster_metadata>`: access, extents,
-  links, contacts, history... as well as dataset information (CRS, Extent, bands...).
+  links, contacts, history...

 .. _raster_sourcetab: